jmswaney/blog/02_multiprocessing_tips/README.md

 # => 18 s ± 0 ns per loop (mean ± std. dev. of 1 run, 4 loops each)
 ```

 In `process_images1`, we take in a list of image paths and use a list comprehension to load each image and detect nuclei.
-Using the `%timeit` magic command in Jupyter, we can see that the average execution time of ~18 seconds with this approach.
+Using the `%timeit` magic command in Jupyter, we can see that this approach has an average execution time of ~18 seconds.

-## Method 2 - multiprocessing.Pool
+## Method 2 - multiprocessing.Pool with IO

 Let's see if we can speed things up with a processing `Pool`.
 To do this, we need to define a function to wrap `detect_nuclei` and `io.imread` together so that we can `map` that function over the list of image paths.